smnorris/roadintegrator/README.md

         git clone https://github.com/smnorris/roadintegrator.git
         cd roadintegrator

+If you do not have above noted requirements installed on your system, installation via `conda` or Docker is recommended.

-### Non-Docker
+### conda

-Install above requirements. `bcdata` can be installed with `pip` on non-Windows systems:

-        pip install -r requirements.txt
+Create environment, load requirements/dependencies and activate environment:

+        conda env create -f environment.yml
+        conda activate roadintegrator

-The scripts depend on postgres connection environment variables - ensure these are set to point to your database:
+The scripts depend on postgres connection environment variables - ensure these are set to point to your database either on your system or in the `environment.yml`:

       PGHOST
       PGPORT
       PGUSER
       PGPASSWORD
       PGDATABASE

+Note that `conda` does not install the database requirements.

 ### Docker